PrajaktaSelukar/Namaste_React/Ep-05_Lets_Get_Hooked/README.md

    In UI, React creates a Virtual DOM of it.
 Virtual DOM is representation of actual DOM(tags).

 ### Why is React faster?
    It does effective DOM manipulation because it has Virtual DOM.
-React can efficiently find the difference between Virtual DOMs and update the UI as it has good dif algo.
+React can efficiently find the difference between Virtual DOMs and use Reconciliation algo to update the UI as it has good dif algo.

 ### Reconciliation - React fiber architecture [Read More](https://github.com/acdlite/react-fiber-architecture)
    React's reconciliation algorithm, specifically in the context of React Fiber, is an essential part of how React efficiently updates the user interface in response to changes in state or props.